btj/jlearner/exercises.md

 - Declare a method that adds a given value to the forest rooted in a given node, while ensuring that if the forest was two-three and had at most three trees before, it will again be two-three and have at most three trees afterwards.
 Specifically, if the forest has four trees, combine the trees to create two higher trees.
 (Notice that this operation may change the height of the forest.)
 - Declare a method that removes a given value from the forest rooted in a given node, while ensuring that if the forest was two-three before, it will again be two-three afterwards.
 Specifically, if after the operation, a tree has only one child, merge it with a sibling to obtain either two trees of two children (if the sibling had three children) or one tree with three children (if the sibling had two children).
 (Notice that this operation does not change the height of the forest.)
 - Declare a method that removes a given value from the forest rooted in a given node, while ensuring that if the forest was two-three before, it will again be two-three afterwards and furthermore, if it has only one tree, that tree is a leaf.
 Specifically, if after the operation, there is only one tree, replace it with its children.
 (Notice that this operation may change the height of the forest.)

+The example tree shown above is perfectly balanced and two-three.

 Notice that if a forest is two-three and has at most three trees, then checking whether the forest has a leaf with a given value, adding a given value, and removing a given value take time proportional to the height of the forest in the worst case.
 Furthermore, if the forest is perfectly balanced as well, the number of leaves in the forest is at least 2^(H-1) (rounded down), where H is the height of the forest, or, in other words, the height of the forest is at most the 2-logarithm of the number of leaves plus 1.
 That means that the lookup, add, and remove operations take time logarithmic in the number of leaves.